 South Korea's daily COVID-19 tally on Friday surpassed the 8-hundred mark for the first time in six months.

-Health authorities are bracing for further spikes in the capital region,… as cluster infections continue to increase, especially among young people.
+Health authorities are bracing for further spikes in the capital region,… with increasing cluster infections and cases linked to the Delta variant.

-This comes as South Korea reported 61 new imported cases - the highest in almost a year.
+On Friday, 61 new cases came from overseas - the highest in almost a year.

-The majority were from Indonesia where the highly transmissible Delta variant is spreading rapidly.
+The majority were from Indonesia where the Delta variant is spreading rapidly.

 Choi Min-jung, Arirang News.